 The $300 dollar loss rule still applies, except now it’s applied to the $900 (your highest profit point).
 If you drop down to $600 in profit, quit trading for the day.

-You can of course set your loss from top limit at whatever you want.
+You can set your loss from top limit at whatever you want.
 But if you have had a great day so far, you don’t want to give it all back.

 Here’s how it works over several trades: